Portuguese Food & Drink

 It is these influences that have helped make Portuguese food so markedly different from that of other Mediterranean countries and in Lisbon today there are scores of restaurants specialising in the cuisines of the old empire as well as Brazilian-style juice bars, offering drinks and ice-cream made from exotic fruits.

 If there is one thing that typifies traditional Portuguese food, however, it is fish.
 From the common anchovy to swordfish, sole, sea bream, bass and salmon, markets and menus reveal the full extent of Portugal's love affair with seafood.
-In Portugal, even a street-bought fish burger is filled with flavour.
+In Portugal, even a street-bought fish burger is filled with flavor.

 Bacalhau, salted cod, on sale in a Portuguese supermarket